lazerj7/Motor_IMU_Shield/README.md

   * ```cpp
     <imu>.attach()
     ```
-    Initializes BNO055 IMU. <imu> is the name of the IMU instance.
+    Initializes BNO055 IMU. `<imu>` is the name of the IMU instance.
 See [Library Variables](#library-variables) for information on IMU instances.
   <br/>
   <br/>

   * ```cpp
     <imu>.calibrate()
     ```
-    Performs IMU calibration.
+    Performs IMU calibration. `<imu>` is the name of the IMU instance.
+See [Library Variables](#library-variables) for information on IMU instances.
 It is highly suggested that you have serial communication enabled if performing calibration, as the calibration routine prints instructions and status information over serial.
       * Returns
           A boolean true if calibration was successful or false if calibration failed.
   <br/>